TobiD-S/Movie-Booking/README.md

 # Movie-Booking
 Quarantine Project 5.
-Created using HTML, CSS and vanilla JavaScript
+Created using HTML, CSS and vanilla JavaScript.